EHRLICHIA INFECTION (CANINE)

 THE CRAZY EHRLICHIA NAME GAME (WE ARE REVIEWING THIS TO BE SURE YOU ARE ON THE RIGHT WEB PAGE)

 Ehrlichia were originally grouped according to the type of white blood cell they attacked.
-The granulocytic line of white blood cells, used by the body in attacking more acute inflammatory invaders, has a very lobulated nucleus and characteristic blood cell appearance.
-The monocytic line, used by the body for chronic forms of inflammation, has a more rounded nucleus.
-By finding Ehrlichia inside certain types of white blood cells, one could get a better idea for which type of Ehrlichia one was seeing.
+By finding Ehrlichia inside certain types of white blood cells, one could get a better idea of which type of Ehrlichia one was seeing.
 Or so we foolishly thought.

 With the advent of more specific molecular biology it was found that the rules above are not absolute.
 Today, RNA sequencing is used to identify the Ehrlichia at hand.
 In fact, some of the organisms previously believed to be Ehrlichia have been completely reclassified into other groups.
 We mention this as older terminology dies hard and many people still use the older names of organisms.
 Here is a current list of the organisms currently classified as Ehrlichia as of a massive renaming/reclassification that occurred in 2001:

-If your dog has been diagnosed with Anaplasmosis, you are on the wrong page.
+If your dog has been diagnosed with Anaplasmosis, read that article instead of this one.

 WHEN DOGS GET SICK: EHRLICHIA SYMPTOMS